EOUSdigital/While-and-Do-While-Loops/README.md

 } while (abc > 0);
 ```

-🧠 It runs once before checking, and stops when abc becomes 0 — exactly how a `do...while` is meant to behave.
+🧠 It runs once before checking and stops when abc becomes 0 — exactly how a `do...while` is meant to behave.

 ---